Disability Etiquette Tips

 Visual Disability Etiquette Tips

-- When meeting a person who is visually impaired, always identify yourself and others who may be with you.
-When conversing in a group, remember to identify the person to whom you are speaking.
+- If meeting a person who is visually impaired, always identify yourself and others who may be with you.
+Remember to identify the person to whom you are speaking conversing in a group,.

 - When departing, don’t leave the person without informing him/her.

-- When asked to guide someone, never push or pull the person.
-Offer your arm and allow him or her to reach for you, then walk slightly ahead.
+- Don’t push or pull someone if you are asked to guide them.
+Instead, offer your arm and allow him or her to reach for you, then walk slightly ahead.
 Point out doors, stairs, and curbs as you approach them.

 Hearing Impaired Disability Etiquette Tips